codemorphist/smbl/README.md

 ## Expression usage

-This section demonstrate how to create Expressions from variables
+This section demonstrates how to create Expressions from variables

 > **_NOTE:_** You can also use other Expressions for variables values